|Jackpot City Casino||

 In late 2015, the city of Kobe placed a ban on day-care centers from offering pachinko, card games and other forms of entertainment to their elderly patients, citing people’ s tendencies to become addicted to the gambling nature of the games as reasons to prohibit such entertainment.

-Land-based casinos are outlawed in Japan as of late 2015, however, there is a bill in place to overturn this ban, and it is expected to pass in 2016.
-The bill would allow for the opening of casinos within integrated resorts – luxurious properties which would boast not only casinos and gaming facilities, but also hotels, entertainment shows, theme parks, retail and dining.
+In 2016, a bill was passed that allows for the opening of three casinos within integrated resorts – luxurious properties which would boast not only casinos and gaming facilities, but also hotels, entertainment shows, theme parks, retail and dining.

 While many keen Japanese gamblers head to countries with more liberal gambling rules such as Australia, China, Korea, the Philippines and Singapore, there is also a host of illegal betting which takes place within Japanese borders, and is known to be operated largely by the Yakuza (Japan’s organized crime syndicates).
 The Yakuza run underground casinos and traditional games such as blackjack, roulette, sic bo, baccarat and mahjong.

-If the bill to legalize land-based casinos in Japan is passed, this will pave the way for a far more liberal gambling culture inside Japan’s borders, and bring about a major boost to the Japanese economy.
+The bill to legalize land-based casinos in Japan will pave the way for a far more liberal gambling culture inside Japan’s borders, and bring about a major boost to the Japanese economy.